 Culinary Journey to Venice and the Veneto, Italy

-Imagine sailing down the Grand Canal in Venice heading towards Piazza San Marco!
-Venice is one of my favorite cities in the world.
-Wander the alleys, grab a glass of prosecco, maybe a little Venetian crostini topped with tuna and capers or stroll the Rialto Market.
-We'll stay at the Serego Alghieri, an unparalleled family-estate-turned-resort, and immerse ourselves in the beautiful Valpolicello countryside.
+Imagine sailing the Grand Canal in Venice heading towards Piazza San Marco!
+We’ll get off the boat and wander the streets and alleys, grab a glass of prosecco, maybe a little Venetian crostini topped with tuna and capers or stroll the Rialto Market.
+Venice is one of my favorite cities in the world and we’ll be sure to take full advantage on our full day trip there.
+We'll stay at the Serego Alghieri, an unparalleled family-villa estate-turned-resort, and immerse ourselves in the beautiful Valpolicello countryside.
 Join me for an unforgettable culinary cooking tour in the beautiful Veneto region of Northeastern Italy.

 The cuisine in the Veneto varies from area to area with incredible local ingredients at our fingertips, this is the perfect place to inspire anyone who loves food.
 Our week will include several hands-on cooking classes in the kitchen of our gorgeous estate, one of my favorites.
 With a focus on the specialties of the region, we'll make dishes such as Risotto with Amarone, Shellfish Salad with Salsa Verde, Tiramisu, and Almond and Polenta "Cookies" called sbrisolona.